Download the best practice guide:

 - telecommuting or home-based work.

-Employers need to ensure that they comply with legal obligations as prescribed by industrial instruments, awards and the FW Act.
+Employers must comply with relevant legal obligations as prescribed by enterprise agreements, awards, employment contracts and the FW Act.
 They should also consider any existing policies.

 The Fair Work Ombudsman’s Work and family best practice guide, available on the Fair Work Ombudsman’s website, provides more guidance on implementing workplace practices that encourage flexibility to support a balance between the family needs of employees while achieving positive outcomes for employers.